HEternally/Electron-vue-music/README.md

 # music

-> An electron-vue music depend on NeteaseCloudMusicApi
+> A Music software based on Electron-vue, API provided by NeteaseCloudMusicApi

 #### Build Setup